Hacker0x01/docs.hackerone.com/docs/programs/zendesk-integration.md

 id: "programs/zendesk-integration"
 ---

-With Zendesk integration, HackerOne makes it easy for you to track Zendesk issues as references on HackerOne.
+With the Zendesk integration, HackerOne makes it easy for you to track Zendesk issues as references on HackerOne.

-In order to configure Zendesk integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:
+In order to configure the Zendesk integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

 * The base URL of the Zendesk instance (e.g. https://company.zendesk.com/)
 * Any other custom/specific fields you’d like pre-populated such as: